Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Established Dataset

 \subsection{Data Annotation}

-\textbf{Image-level Annotation:} We provided image-level labels for the training set, assigning specific affordance and object category labels based on actual human-object interactions.
-Our task and tool mappings show a many-to-many relationship, with $23$ in total.
-For example, the ``hold'' task includes various tools like knives, flashlights, cups, and door handles, while a single tool may have multiple affordance labels based on its functions, such as a knife having both ``hold'' and ``clamp'', and a flashlight having both ``hold'' and ``click''.
-Fig.~\ref{dataset} (b) presents the complex relationships between affordances and object categories using a confusion matrix, highlighting the many-to-many mappings.
+\textbf{Image-level Annotation:} \YF{We annotated each training image with task and object labels.
+Exocentric images were labeled based on observed human-object interactions, while egocentric images-without interactions-were assigned task labels by mapping from tool categories, and object labels were directly annotated.
+Two annotators labeled independently, with a third resolving disagreements.} The task-tool relationship is many-to-many, totaling 23 combinations.
+For example, the task ``\textit{Hold}'' applies to tools like ``\textit{Knife}'', ``\textit{Flashlight}'', ``\textit{Cup}'', and ``\textit{Door Handle}'', while a single tool may map to multiple affordances, such as ``\textit{Knife}'' with ``\textit{Hold}'' and ``\textit{Clamp}'', and ``\textit{Flashlight}'' with ``\textit{Hold}'' and ``\textit{Click}''.

-\textbf{Affordance Annotation:} For the test set images, we used a heatmap annotation method similar to AGD20K.
-However, annotators were instructed to emphasize the ``functional fingers'' contact areas.
-Three volunteers annotated the interaction regions in the Ego images using the LabelMe tool by drawing polygons around the expected interaction areas based on their ``task-tool'' usage habits.
-We averaged the annotations from the three volunteers and applied Gaussian blur to the results.
-Examples are shown in Fig.~\ref{dataset} (a).
+\textbf{Affordance Annotation:} For test images, we adopted a heatmap-based annotation approach similar to AGD20K.
+Annotators focused on marking the contact areas of ``functional fingers''.
+Three volunteers used the LabelMe tool to draw polygons over expected interaction regions based on typical ``\textit{Task Tool}'' usage.
+The annotations were averaged and smoothed using a Gaussian blur.

-\textbf{Coarse Gesture Annotation:} We annotated a coarse gesture for each ``task-tool'' combination.
-Through experimentation, we have identified $14$ coarse gestures as shown in Fig.~\ref{dataset} (c) from the $23$ mapping relationships.
-We recorded specific parameters for these $14$ gestures, including the flexion angles of the five fingers and the abduction angle of the thumb.
-It is noteworthy that our method is not specific to any particular robotic hand; different robotic hands can use our method by adjusting the parameters of the $14$ coarse grasp gestures accordingly.
+\textbf{Coarse Gesture Annotation:} \YF{Following F2F~\cite{yang2024task}, we assigned one of $14$ coarse grasping gestures to each ``\textit{Task Tool}'' pair in the FAH dataset.
+Their distributions across object categories are shown at the top of Fig.~\ref{dataset} (c), whereas the bottom shows a confusion matrix mapping gestures to task and object categories.} For each gesture, we recorded five-finger flexion angles and thumb abduction angles.
+Importantly, our method is robot-agnostic and can be adapted to different robotic hands by adjusting gesture parameters accordingly.